atlassian-archive/dataschool/dataschool/_chapters/data-governance/extract-and-loading-a-lake.md

 The other way is to save the changes without updating the records.
 This is pretty much the only way you can do it if you use a file system and don’t want to add a lot of complexity on your data lake.
 The benefit of doing this is that you have a history of all the changes that happened on your data.

 ## Multiple schemas

 Most EL vendors will insert each source into the lake as a new schema or folder if you're on a file system.
-This is ideal as your data will still be organized by source and there is no chance of commonly named tables overwriting eachother.
+This is ideal as your data will still be organized by source and there is no chance of commonly named tables overwriting each other.

 It will mean that when querying across these schemas you'll need to remember to specify the schema names in addition to the table names.

 ```sql
 SELECT * FROM "salesforce"."_user" AS "SFuser" JOIN "zendesk"."user" AS "ZDuser" ON "SFuser"."email" == "ZDuser"."email"
 ```

 <!--- TODO: Can we draw the source and lake image with some slices (schemas) of the new sources stored inside the lake -->

 ## Other Extract and Load routes